ii/enhancements/keps/sig-architecture/20190412-conformance-behaviors.md

 ## Summary

 This proposal modifies the conformance testing framework to be driven by a list of agreed upon behaviors.
-Behaviors are tracked in the repository, rather than in GitHub issues, allowing them to be reviewed and approved independently of the tests that evaluate them.
+These behaviors are identified by processing of the API schemas, documentation, expert knowledge, and code examination.
+They are explicitly documented and tracked in the repository rather than in GitHub issues, allowing them to be reviewed and approved independently of the tests that evaluate them.
+Additionally it proposes new tooling to generate tests, test scaffolding, and test coverage reports.

 ## Motivation